w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

 See [set of documents](#set-of-documents) and [set of software programs](#set-of-software-programs) in the Key Terms section of the Introduction to determine when a group of documents or software is considered a set for this success criterion.
-(Sets of software that meet this definition appear to be extremely rare.)</div><div class="note">
+(Sets of software that meet this definition appear to be extremely rare.)
+Those implementing this document (WCAG2ICT) will need to consider if this success criterion is appropriate to apply to non-web documents and software.
+See the [Interpretation of Web Terminology in a Non-web Context](#interpretation-of-web-terminology-in-a-non-web-context).</div><div class="note">

 The definitions of “[set of documents](#set-of-documents)” and “[set of software programs](#set-of-software-programs)” in the Key Terms section of the Introduction are predicated on the ability to navigate from each element of the set to each other, and navigation is a type of locating.
 So the mechanism used to navigate between elements of the set will be one way of locating information in the set.
 Non-web environments, generally major operating systems with browse and search capabilities, often provide infrastructure and tools that provide mechanisms for locating content in a set of non-web documents or a set of software programs.
 For example, it may be possible to browse through the files or programs that make up a set, or search within members of the set for the names of other members.
 A file directory would be the equivalent of a site map for documents in a set, and a search function in a file system would be equivalent to a web search function for web pages.
 Such facilities may provide additional ways of locating information in the set.</div>
 <div class="note">